egormin/gradle_learning/TestCovegare.md

 check.dependsOn jacocoIntegrationTestReport
 ```
-Report will be in file `jacocoIntegTestReport.xml`.
+Report will be in file `jacocoIntegTestReport.xml` and in html.